Mission of the Undiagnosed Hackathon

-The purpose of the Undiagnosed Hackathon is trying to find new ways and collaborations to solve the undiagnosed diseases, that can’t be solved today.
+The mission of the Undiagnosed Hackathon is to find new ways to solve the undiagnosed diseases that cannot be solved today.

 Undiagnosed Hackathon in Singapore

-The Undiagnosed Hackathon in Singapore, hosted by Wilhelm Foundation in collaboration with KK Women's and Children's health, Singhealth will take place September 17-20, 2026 in Singapore.
+The Undiagnosed Hackathon in Singapore, hosted by Wilhelm Foundation in collaboration with KK Women's and Children's hospital, Singhealth will take place September 17-20, 2026 in Singapore.

 The main event of the Undiagnosed Hackathon will take place on 19–20 September, preceded by a Phenotyping course on 17 September and a Tools workshop on 18 September.
 The welcome dinner will kick off the experience.